How to shoot footage using the Sony A7Sii camera

 Next, Alan shot our talent from a low angle with some impressive tracking shots to give him a grand introduction, getting three to four takes each time to ensure he'd got the perfect shot.
 With experience, this delicate balance between efficiency and perfectionism becomes second nature – trust us on that one.
 With 30 minutes until sundown, Alan was strapped into the back of a car with a safety belt harness, and we drove carefully and smoothly to capture professional-grade tracking shots.
 We can't stress the obvious dangers of shooting from a moving vehicle enough, but once again, Alan's preparation and coordination of the team led to stellar results.

 Finally, we geared up for the night shoot, experimenting with light in fun ways to enhance the scene.
 We weren't getting the shots we wanted by mounting LEDs to the back of the bike, so Alan pulled out the big guns – the impressive Litepanel Astras.
 The Astras' power is admirable, and combined with the A7Sii camera's more than capable low-light functionality, we came away with some brilliantly vivid night shots.
-With the day's shooting behind us, the entire project was edited together with Adobe Final Cut Pro, and scored using Filmstro's dynamic audio technology to further guarantee a professional look and feel.
+With the day's shooting behind us, the entire project was edited together with Adobe Final Cut Pro, and scored using Filmstro's dynamic audio technology to further guarantee a professional look and feel (check our Filmstro's library of royalty free music).

 Our thanks go to Alan for his help and expertise during the making of this feature.
 To see more of Foundlight Productions' remarkable work, head on over to www.foundlight.co.uk.